Dog Behaviour Problems And The Dog-Owner Relationship

 Repairing the frequently, not harmonious, dog-owner relationships is a key factor in behaviour modification.
 It is very common.
 A study by Herwijnen I et al (2018) found that dog owners were most unsatisfied with the dog-owner relationship, if the dog exhibited unwanted behaviour.
 The owners were concerned about the costs, that the dog behaviour problem had on their dog-owner relationship.

 Addressing dog behaviour problems in the early stages was recommended, to get the relationship, along with the dog behaviour problems, back on track.
 Indeed the dog-owner relationship plays a key role in addressing dog behaviour problems.
+Your time and effort will benefit your dog and family.
 An owner that has keen compliance to apply the recommended, required, relevant strategies and management, will influence their dog’s behaviour Herwijnen I et al (2018).

 A non harmonious dog-owner relationship does not indicate a bad owner, or dog, but a just a dog-owner relationship that needs guidance.
 With the animal behaviourists help, the owners can enhance their dog-owner relationship for the better, reduce the stress on family life and begin to learn how to modify their dog’s behaviour problem.